Surgery Patient Instructions - Riverside Doctors' Hospital

 You must have a responsible adult with you on the day of surgery, to remain at the facility and drive you home after your surgery.
 We will not allow you to leave alone.
 For your own safety, do not drive for 24 hours following surgery if you receive general anesthesia or sedation.

-Remember to bring any papers your physician or the admissions clerk has asked you to bring.
-Please bring power of attorney paperwork if applicable.
+Medical Papers - Remember to bring any papers your physician or the admissions clerk has asked you to bring.
+Please bring power of attorney or legal guardianship paperwork if applicable.

 - The name of the medicine

 - The dose